We’re Nothing But Blood

 “What the fuck do you want?”
 Kato asked bitterly, having failed to keep himself from picking up.

 “Oh, fuck off,” Kato seethed, his vision swimming with anger again.
-“You afraid you’ll change your mind?
-Worried I’ll be interesting enough for you again but you’ll have lost your fucktoy?
-You’re a fucking psychopath, you don’t care if I’m hurt or not.
-I’m not falling for it!”
+“You change your mind?
+Suddenly I’m interesting enough for you again as soon as you realize you lost your fucktoy?
+You’re a fucking psychopath, you don’t care about what I ‘actually’ want!
+You don’t know anything about me!”
 Kato slammed the End Call button and only barely resisted the urge to throw his phone against the wall.
-He hated Isaac knowing he was hurt, hated feeling hurt, and absolutely fucking despised Isaac for trying to convince him it mattered to him.
+He hated Isaac knowing he was hurt, hated feeling hurt, and absolutely fucking despised Isaac for trying to convince him of anything at all.

 “I’m not fucking STUPID!” he yelled at his phone; at the world at large.
 He wasn’t.
 He wasn’t gullible, either; he wasn’t going to let another goddamn sociopath act like they gave a shit until they got the chance to help him put a bullet through his own temple for being an inconvenience.
 Isaac didn’t care; nobody fucking cared; so Kato blocked his number just as he had with all of Nightshrike: One more name on the ever-growing list of liars and abandoners.